 8. Your rights

-8.1 Data protection laws provides the following rights for individuals:
+8.1 Data protection laws provide the following rights for individuals:

 - The right to be informed about the collection and use of their personal data.